Skullcandyxxx/HighlightAssist/INSTALLER-README.md

 .\build-windows-installer.ps1
 ```

-The installer will be created in `installers/HighlightAssist-Setup-v3.4.0.exe`
+The installer will be created in `installers/HighlightAssist-Setup-vX.Y.Z.exe` (version number is substituted by the release tag)

 ## Installer Features